sclarkstone/milestoneProject1/README.md

 * font awesome was not loading images and giving an error of 'Failed to load resource: the server responded with a status of 404'.
 On further investigation i found that i was using the CSS link (<link href="/your-path-to-fontawesome/css/fontawesome.css" rel="stylesheet">) with a non existant pathway, rather then the hosted CDN link.
 I was able to correct this issue by taking out the incorrect CSS link and replaing it with the CDN link.

+* After publishing the site to github pages none of the images loaded and gave an error of 'Failed to load resource: the server responded with a status of 404 ()'

+* After publishing the site to github pages none of the images loaded and gave an error of 'Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort'.'

 ## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

 * In the GitHub repository, navigate to the Settings tab
+* Select Pages on left side menu
-* From the source section drop-down menu, select the Master Branch
+* Select the Master Branch
+* Click save
-* Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+* The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - XXXXXXXX
+The live link can be found here - https://sclarkstone.github.io/milestoneProject1/

 ## Credits